PaulCaruana/react-hooks-global-reducer-server/README.md

 - As per MVC framework separate view, business logic and data access.
 As part of this as well loosely coupling components.
 This design principle promotes separation of concerns that makes code easier to understand and test.
 - Promote re-use by providing tested generic / abstract and encapulated classes that can be overridden and extended.
+- Above all, the code must be design and structured to be easy to create and maintain.

 ## Application